Family Floer SYZ conjecture for $A_n$ singularity: Quantum correction and T-duality construction

 where $L_q=\pi^{-1}(q)$ and $U_\Lambda=\{ x\in \Lambda\mid |x|=1\}$ is the unit circle in the Novikov field $\Lambda$.
 Besides, $\pi_0^\vee$ maps every point in $H^1(L_q;U_\Lambda)$ to $q$. \end{enumerate} \end{thm}

 \begin{rmk} We refer to \cite{Yuan_I_FamilyFloer} for a thorough treatment of the details.
 However, once the foundational work is established, applying the results becomes relatively straightforward.
 In practice, understanding the overall framework of the mirror construction and a few properties of it is sufficient.
-The results can admit quite explicit realizations, as demonstrated in \cite{Yuan_conifold, Yuan_local_SYZ} and (\ref{f_eq_intro}). \end{rmk}
+The results can admit quite explicit realizations, as demonstrated in \cite{Yuan_conifold, Yuan_local_SYZ}.
+To realize a concrete example, one still needs to make auxiliary choices, such as an atlas of integral affine charts on the base, etc. The point is that Theorem \ref{Main_theorem_thesis_thm} ensures that, as long as one follows the family Floer-theoretic construction, the mirror can always be constructed regardless of these choices, and any two outcomes differ only up to analytic isomorphism. \end{rmk}